How To Create an Approval Workflow in Less Than 15 Min

 KiSSFLOW is already world-famous with over 10,000 enterprises big and small who use it for their approval workflow software.
 It’s a game changer for many of these companies because unlike traditional workflow process software, KiSSFLOW is inexpensive and user-friendly even to people with little technical expertise.

-Here’s how easy it is to create an approval workflow in KiSSFLOW.
+Here’s how easy it is to create approval workflows in KiSSFLOW.

 Step 1: Start with a Form